Superannuation changes 1 July 2017

-An anti-detriment payment is a payment to the dependent
+An anti-detriment payment was a payment to dependent

-beneficiaries of a deceased super fund member that represents a
+beneficiaries of a deceased super fund member that represented a

 refund of super contributions tax.
 A dependent beneficiary of a

-deceased estate can request an anti-detriment payment be paid as
+deceased estate could request an anti-detriment payment be paid as

 part of a super death benefit payout.

-From 1 July 2017, this payment will no longer be available as
+From 1 July 2017, this payment is no longer available as

 part of a super death benefit payment.
 Super funds can still make